benfoster/o9d-observability/README.md

 The default Prometheus libraries for ASP.NET are quite verbose and can result in a large number of series or high-cardinality labels.

 By design this library only tracks _genuine_ endpoints of your application since generally, metrics about non-existent endpoints offer little value (e.g. bots trying to hit `/phpmyadmin`).
-Note that a metric for unmatched paths is planned for the future.
+Note that a metric for unmatched paths is something we're thinking about.

 By default the library uses the following approach to resolve the operation name

-1. Use the name of the route if set on your controller action, for example:
+1. The name of the route if set on your controller action, for example:
     ```
     [HttpGet("status/{code:int}", Name = "get_status")]
     ```